-SOPHIA’s fourth virtual Practitioner Workshop, Using Health in All Policies to Maximize Outcomes, will be held April 9th and 10th, 2025, 11:30 am - 1:30 pm ET each day.
+SOPHIA’s fourth virtual Practitioner Workshop, Using Health in All Policies to Maximize Outcomes, was held April 9th and 10th, 2025.

-The workshop will feature a exploration of HiAP strategies, a session about built environment grant project evaluation, lightning talks discussing measuring and implementing HiAP activities, and time to troubleshoot thorny of-the-moment HiAP issues with your peers.
+The workshop featured an exploration of HiAP strategies, a session about built environment grant project evaluation, lightning talks discussing measuring and implementing HiAP activities, and time to troubleshoot thorny of-the-moment HiAP issues with peers.

 Four CPH credits are available for participants.